Dre Greenlaw: 2022 season

-On September 18, 2022, Greenlaw recorded a team-high eight tackles in a 27-7 victory over the Seattle Seahawks.
+On September 18, 2022, Greenlaw recorded a team-high eight tackles in a 27–7 victory over the Seahawks.
 The next day, he signed a two-year extension with the 49ers.

-During a Week 4 24-9 victory over the Los Angeles Rams, Greenlaw recorded a team-high 15 tackles.
-In the next game against the Carolina Panthers, he recorded a team-high 11 tackles in the 37-15 road victory.
+During a narrow Week 3 11–10 road loss to the Denver Broncos, Greenlaw recorded a team-high 10 tackles.
+In the next game against the Rams, he had a team-high 15 tackles as the 49ers won by a score of 24–9.
+The following week against the Carolina Panthers, Greenlaw recorded a team-high 11 tackles in the 37–15 road victory.

-During a Week 10 22-16 victory over the Los Angeles Chargers, Greenlaw recorded a team-high seven tackles before being ejected for a helmet-to-helmet hit on Chargers quarterback Justin Herbert near the end of the second quarter.
+During a Week 10 22–16 victory over the Los Angeles Chargers, Greenlaw recorded a team-high seven tackles before being ejected for a helmet-to-helmet hit on Chargers quarterback Justin Herbert near the end of the second quarter.
 Greenlaw was later fined $10,609 for the hit.
-Three weeks later against the Miami Dolphins, he recorded a team-high eight tackles, a pass deflection, and recovered a Tua Tagovailoa fumble forced by Nick Bosa and returned it 23 yards for a touchdown to secure a 33-17 victory for the 49ers.
-In the next game against the Tampa Bay Buccaneers, Greenlaw recorded a team-high 15 tackles, a pass deflection, and intercepted Tom Brady once in the 35-7 victory.
-The following week against the Seahawks, Greenlaw recorded eight tackles, two pass deflections, and a forced fumble in the 21-13 road victory.
+Three weeks later against the Miami Dolphins, he recorded a team-high eight tackles, a pass deflection, and recovered a Tua Tagovailoa fumble forced by Nick Bosa and returned it 23 yards for a touchdown to secure a 33–17 victory for the 49ers.
+In the next game against the Buccaneers, Greenlaw recorded a team-high 15 tackles, a pass deflection, and intercepted Tom Brady once in the 35–7 victory.
+The following week against the Seahawks, Greenlaw recorded eight tackles, two pass deflections, and a forced fumble in the 21–13 road victory.

+The 49ers finished atop the NFC West with a 13–4 record and qualified for the playoffs.
+Greenlaw finished the 2022 season with a career-high 127 tackles, six pass deflections, two forced fumbles, two fumble recoveries, an interception, and a defensive touchdown in 15 games and starts.
+The 49ers defeated the Seahawks in the Wild Card Round by a score of 41–23 behind a strong performance by Greenlaw, who recorded a team-high 11 tackles.
+In the Divisional Round against the Cowboys, he had six tackles and a pass deflection in the 19–12 victory.
+During the NFC Championship against the Philadelphia Eagles, Greenlaw recorded nine tackles as the 49ers lost on the road by a score of 31–7.
+He was ranked 79th by his fellow players on the NFL Top 100 Players of 2023.